jesga06/FikOff/README.md

 * C#
   * Apart from a few sleep() calls in the Interactive Mode that were added to try and keep the output readable, the C# edition of FikOff also has everything.
 * Batch.
 Here is where things get messy.
-  * Has: CLAP args (but they're used differently), auto server and launcher start, auto setup (IP setup included), the ability to run on a fresh Windows install.
+  * Has: Some CLAP args (but they're used differently), auto server and launcher start, auto setup (IP and dev mode setup included), the ability to run on a fresh Windows install (not like that's a big selling point).
-  * Hasn't: Checks to see if the server is actually online before starting the launcher, **automatically turning** developer mode in the launcher to on, support for multiple languages, logging, proper exception handling, funny flavor texts (this one's the saddest out of these tbh).
+  * Hasn't: Checks to see if the server is actually online before starting the launcher, support for multiple languages, logging, proper exception handling, funny flavor texts (this one's the saddest out of these tbh).

 ### How to contribute